Back to news

 Key takeaways

-• GEO, defined: Generative engine optimisation (GEO) is the practice of making a business understandable, trustworthy, and quotable to AI answer engines such as ChatGPT, Google's AI Overviews, Perplexity, and Claude, so the business is cited directly inside generated answers.
+• GEO, defined: GEO, defined Generative engine optimisation (GEO) is the practice of making a business understandable, trustworthy, and quotable to AI answer engines such as ChatGPT, Google's AI Overviews, Perplexity, and Claude, so the business is cited directly inside generated answers.

 GEO, defined